 Such commercial issue-based ads are already regulated by EU law, such as the Unfair Commercial Practices Directive (UCPD) and Audiovisual Media Services Directive (AVMSD), complemented by the advertising self-regulatory systems, which provide robust, flexible and consumer-friendly mechanisms.

-The European Commission published on 25 November 2021 a legislative proposal for a Regulation introducing strict political advertising transparency requirements.
-The excessively broad definition of political advertising in the proposal would cover a wide array of issue-based advertisements, including commercial ads.
-The draft in now in interinstitutional negotiations between the Parliament and the Council of the EU.
+The European Commission adopted on 13th March a legislative proposal for a Regulation introducing strict political advertising transparency requirements.
+The broad definition of political advertising in the Regulation risks covering a wide array of issue-based advertisements, including purely commercial ads.
+Following interinstitutional negotiations between the Parliament and the Council of the EU, the Regulation started applying as from 10th October 2025.

 Audiovisual Media Services Directive (AVMSD)

-The AVMS Directive was the first directive to formally recognise the value of advertising self-regulation and the important role it can play in delivering a high level of consumer protection.
+The AVMS Directive was the first directive to dedicate an Article to formally recognise the value of self-regulation and the important role it can play in delivering a high level of consumer protection.

 Background information